Colonsay: Early history

 There are a variety of ruined hill forts on the island such as Dùn Cholla and Dùn Meadhonach.
 The 8th-century Riasg Buidhe Cross has been re-erected in the gardens of Colonsay House.
 St Cathan's Chapel may date from the 14th century.
 The ruins of the Chapel of St Mary are little more than foundations and may date to an even earlier period. in 1549 Dean Monro wrote that Colonsay was "seven myle lange from the northeist to the southwest, with twa myle bredthe, ane fertile ile guid for quhit fishing.
 It hath ane paroch kirke.
-This ile is bruikit be ane gentle capitane, callit M’Duffyhe, and pertened of auld to Clandonald of Kyntyre."
+This ile is bruikit be ane gentle capitane, callit M'Duffyhe, and pertened of auld to Clandonald of Kyntyre."

 A Viking grave at Kiloran Bay, including a boat and silver burial goods, was discovered in 1882 on land belonging to John MacNeil.

 Ownership

 During the 18th century the lairds of the island were McNeils and included Archibald MacNeil.
 Colonsay House was first built by the McNeil family in 1722.
 In 1904 the estate of Colonsay was bought by Donald Smith, 1st Baron Strathcona and Mount Royal from the trustees of the late Major-General Sir John Carstairs McNeill V.C.
 Since then Colonsay House has been the property of the Barons Strathcona and Mount Royal family.
 Colonsay House is currently occupied by Alexander Howard, 5th Baron Strathcona and Mount Royal and his family.

-Today, in addition to estate land, the ownership of Colonsay is a mixture of owner-occupied housing, social housing, public and community owned land and businesses, holiday homes and crofting land.
+Today, in addition to estate land, the ownership of Colonsay is a mixture of owner-occupied housing, social housing, public and community-owned land and businesses, holiday homes and crofting land.

 Services

 The telephone exchange used until 1974 when Subscriber Trunk Dialling was introduced.
 This exchange on show in the Colonsay and Oronsay Heritage Trust Museum.

 A sub-post office was established in 1871 with mail conveyed to the island by the steamer Dunvegan Castle.
 A new post office was constructed in 1881 by the harbour in Scalasaig.
 In 1893 islanders petitioned the Postmaster-General to provide a telegraph service to the islands.
 The islanders were unable to raise the £120 guarantee required by the Post Office.
 Later a new arrangement was agreed and a guarantee of £60 was provided.
 Telegraphic submarine cables were laid to Port Askaig in Islay and connected with the mainland on 2 August 1897.
 In 1905 a telephone was installed in Colonsay House requiring new poles and wires routed from the Post Office.
 Subscriber Trunk Dialling was introduced in 1974 and the old telephone exchange was made redundant.

 The Scotland Hydro-Electric Board developed plans to provide the island with electricity, but this was dropped when local generation of electricity began in 1952 with a scheme funded by Colonsay Estate.
 Scalasaig, Glassaird, Kiloran and Colonsay House had local generators installed by Messrs Scott of Glasgow.

-In 1983 the island was connected to the National Grid with a 11,000 volt 13.5 mi long under-sea cable from Islay.
+In 1983 the island was connected to the National Grid with a 11,000 volt 13.5 mi under-sea cable from Islay.